Week 8

 Therefore, we repeated the process again.
 This time, after painting the board, we left it to dry overnight before continuing with the etching process.

-The second version of the chemical etching process worked better, and here are the results.
+The second version of the chemical etching process also did not work.

 You can find the remaining details on the Group Assignments page.